maevemcclatchey/comp494-usdtoday/README.md

 Open terminal (Command + Space, then search for "terminal").

-cd into the same directory as where your code for Cheers is stored.
+cd into the same directory as where your code for USDToday is stored.

-For example, if my code is on the Desktop, then I'll need to use cd Desktop/Cheers.
+For example, if my code is on the Desktop, then I'll need to use cd Desktop/USDToday.

 Use the following commands to install CocoaPods: